 The risks and uncertainties faced by the company are those inherent to the industry.
 The Board seeks to mitigate this risk by constant review and strict control of fixed overhead costs by optimising resources and reducing unnecessary expenses.
-From December 2016 to December 2017 the Historical Fixed Overhead Requirement was EUR 37,062.
+From December 2017 to December 2018 the Historical Fixed Overhead Requirement was EUR 270,319 (EUR 3,378,984 additional risk exposure amount due to Fixed Overheads).
 Throughout the analysis, FOH capital requirements were constantly more than the total of Company's Credit and Market risk exposures and total capital requirements.